ant-design/ant-design/components/transfer/demo/table-transfer.md

 ## en-US

-Customize render list with Table component.
+Customize the render list with a Table component.